What is Periodontal Therapy?

 Types of Procedures

 A regenerative procedure involves folding back your gum tissue and removing built-up plaque, tartar and bacteria.
 To help promote the stimulation and strengthening of bone and surrounding tissue, they will often use filters and proteins.
-By removing plaque and bacteria from your gums and maintaining a proper dental routine, you can prevent further periodontal issues.
+By allowing a Reno NV dentist to remove the plaque and bacteria from your gums and maintaining a proper dental routine, you can prevent further periodontal issues.

 Periodontal Laser Treatments